Heerfordt(-Waldenström) syndrome or uveoparotid fever is a variant of sarcoidosis and comprises of:

-Interestingly, rarity sections holds a case with subsequent development of progressive multifocal leukoencephalopathy PML 3.
+Interestingly, rarity sections hold a case with the subsequent development of progressive multifocal leukoencephalopathy PML 3.

 It may present as complete or incomplete (two out of the last three) 3.
 This holds also true for the single symptoms facial nerve palsy and anterior uveitis 2.

 Although no specific imaging characteristics exist, imaging is nonetheless important to show the systemic nature of the disease and/or possible biopsy sites.

 Enlargement of the parotid gland(s) and enlargement of cervical lymphadenopathy seem to be typical 2 and may be observed clinically and by various imaging modalities.

 The constellation of symptoms along with blood samples and biopsy usually allows the diagnosis.
 Prognosis equals the underlying systemic disease, as such marked improvement of symptoms often occurs after a few days of immunomodulating therapy, e.g. steroids 2-4.